 The Student American Veterinary Medical Association (SAVMA) exists to support, empower, and inspire all veterinary students in improving their lives, education, and career, along with securing a better future for our profession through collaboration with our parent organization, the American Veterinary Medical Association (AVMA).

-The objective of SAVMA shall be to introduce veterinary students to the concept of organized veterinary medicine; to promote, enhance and support professionalism and veterinary medical education; and to encourage the development and empowerment of students as leaders in the profession of veterinary medicine and the community as a whole.
+The objective of SAVMA shall be to introduce veterinary students to the concept of organized veterinary medicine; to promote, enhance and support professionalism and veterinary medical education; to advocate for and promote diversity, equity, inclusion, and wellbeing in veterinary medical education and extracurricular programs; and to encourage the development and empowerment of students as leaders in the profession of veterinary medicine and the community as a whole.

 SAVMA House of Delegates

 Structurally, the Student AVMA consists of an Executive Board and a House of Delegates (HOD) composed of Senior Delegates and Junior Delegates who are elected or appointed by and represent each member chapter.
 The House and its members are responsible for guiding and directing the policy and activities of SAVMA in the best interest of the veterinary profession and the public it serves.
 The SAVMA House of Delegates meets twice yearly; in July during the AVMA Convention, and in the spring during the annual Student AVMA Symposium.
 Members of the Executive Board are selected by the House of Delegates.
-They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect, communications and public relations officer, communications and public relations officer-elect, veterinary economics officer, veterinary economics officer-elect, Vet Gazette editor, Vet Gazette editor-elect and cultural outreach officer and cultural outreach officer-elect.
+They include the president, president-elect, secretary, secretary-elect, treasurer, treasurer-elect, international exchange officer, international exchange officer-elect, communications and public relations officer, communications and public relations officer-elect, veterinary economics officer, veterinary economics officer-elect, SAVMA Editor in Chief, SAVMA Editor in Chief-elect and cultural outreach officer and cultural outreach officer-elect.
 SAVMA HOD delegates also serve on Student AVMA committees to better serve Student AVMA members interests and needs.
 An Assistant Director of Membership and Field Services is the official Student AVMA advisor.

 The formation of a national organization of veterinary students has enabled what were once isolated student chapters to function effectively as a single unit on the national scene.
 The Student AVMA coordinates student chapter functions, promotes the exchange of ideas and information among students, and represents its members in matters that concern them, both as students and as future veterinarians.
 SAVMA helps to improve communication between the local student organizations and gives a national voice to student members around the world.